-- 3. Promote subregional, regional, and multilateral cooperation programmes through North-South, South-South, and triangular cooperation modalities, that promote gender equality and care policies and systems as well as the necessary cultural change for the gender and social co-responsibility between State, private sector, families, communities and between women and men. - 4.
+- Regulations on maternity, paternity, parental leave, and other care leaves and their conditions of application. - Regulations and working conditions of workers in global and regional care chains and their link to women migration flows in both regions. - Linkages between the environment, climate change, and care - 3.
+Promote subregional, regional, and multilateral cooperation programmes through multi-actor North-South, South-South, and triangular and circular cooperation modalities, that promote gender equality and care policies and systems as well as the necessary cultural change for the gender and social co-responsibility between State, private sector, families, communities and between women and men. - 4.
 Stimulate the formulation of concrete proposals to be taken into consideration by the decision-makers in both regions and by the authorities, to contribute to moving towards the care society.